ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

 Alternatively, there is a Postgres [**Google Click to Deploy**](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/postgresql) option in the Marketplace.
 This will run Postgres in Debian OS, not a container.
 And you also cannot run it in an E2 instance (only N1 is supported).
 But it is probably more production ready, I presume.

 Also highly recommended is that you take [**scheduled snapshots**](https://cloud.google.com/compute/docs/disks/scheduled-snapshots) of the boot disk of the DB instance.
 This is important for data recovery and backups.
-Usually Cloud SQL takes are of this for you, but we need to handle it ourselves since we are DIY-ing here.
+Usually Cloud SQL takes care of this for you, but we need to handle it ourselves since we are DIY-ing here.